MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/ns-wdfusb-_wdf_usb_interface_select_setting_params.md

-#### Interface.SettingIndex

-If the <b>Type</b> member is <b>WdfUsbInterfaceSelectSettingTypeSetting</b>, this member contains an index value that identifies an alternate setting for the interface.
-(The interface is identified by an interface object handle that the driver passes to <a href="..\wdfusb\nf-wdfusb-wdfusbinterfaceselectsetting.md">WdfUsbInterfaceSelectSetting</a>.)

 ### -field Types.Interface.SettingIndex

 If the <b>Type</b> member is <b>WdfUsbInterfaceSelectSettingTypeSetting</b>, this member contains an index value that identifies an alternate setting for the interface.
 (The interface is identified by an interface object handle that the driver passes to <a href="..\wdfusb\nf-wdfusb-wdfusbinterfaceselectsetting.md">WdfUsbInterfaceSelectSetting</a>.)